-The proponent is also required to develop, prior to construction and in consultation with Indigenous groups and relevant authorities, a follow-up program to determine the effectiveness of the mitigation measures to avoid harm to migratory birds, their eggs, and nests (Condition 4.3).
+The proponent is also required to take into account ECCC's Avoidance Guidelines (Condition 4.1).
+The Avoidance Guidelines address how the scheduling of Project activities outside of sensitive time periods for migratory birds reduces the risks to migratory birds.
+The Guidelines also recommend against active nest search.
+In addition, the proponent is required to develop, prior to construction and in consultation with Indigenous groups and relevant authorities, a follow-up program to determine the effectiveness of the mitigation measures to avoid harm to migratory birds, their eggs, and nests (Condition 4.3).